 TAB Property: The manager reserves the right to dispose of the property and return net proceeds to investors before the end of the term.
 This may result in the crystallisation of gains or losses sooner than anticipated.
 Final distributions may be delayed by the sale or refinancing process.
 However, you will continue to receive income where net rental income is received by the property manager.

-Investments not covered by the Financial Services Compensation Scheme or Financial Ombudsman Service
+Investments not covered by the Financial Services Compensation Scheme (FSCS) or the Financial Ombudsman Service (FOS).

 TAB is not authorised or regulated by the Financial Conduct Authority.